kyopark2014/generative-ai-for-text/README.md

 Generative AI에서는 레이블(Label)이 안된 다양한 데이터로 Pretrain을 수행한 Foundation Model을 이용하여, Text generation, Summarization, Inofomation Extraction, Q&A, Chatbot에 활용할 수 있습니다. 이를 통해 서비스와 인프라를 쉽게 이용하고, 효율적으로 비용을 관리하고, 공통적인 비지니스 작업(Task)에 빠르게 적용할 수 있습니다.

+## Tasks

+Prompt를 이용한 Task에는 아래와 같은것들이 있습니다.

+* Task based prompting
+NLP encompasses a diverse range of tasks like summarization, rewriting, information extraction, question answering, classification, conversation, translation, reasoning and code generation.
+These tasks power applications such as virtual assistants, chatbots, information retrieval systems, and more.
+NLP allows software systems to analyze, interpret and respond to human language data at scale.
+1) Text Summarization: Producing a shorter version of a piece of text while retaining the main ideas.
+Examples are summarizing news articles, text documents or reports into single paragraphs.
+2) Rewriting: Convert the input text into a different wording.
+For example: convert a document with legal jargon to a plain english document, rewrite an email in different tones (formal, informal), structured table to paragraph.
+Used by departments such as marketing, sales or legal.
+3) Information Extraction: Identifying and extracting specific pieces of information from text.
+For example, extracting names of people, locations, events or numbers from documents.
+Used for tasks like sales lead generation or resume parsing.
+4) Question Answering: Using text or structured data to determine the answer to a question.
+For example, answering queries about movies, books or general knowledge.
+Useful for virtual assistants and help desk automation.
+5) Text Classification: Assigning a label or category to a piece of text based on its contents.
+For example, detecting language, spam detection, sentiment analysis or tagging support tickets with relevant categories.
+6) Conversation: Ability to have coherent multi-turn dialogue with humans to accomplish tasks like customer service, tech support or general conversations.
+Examples are chatbots, dialogue agents and conversational interfaces.
+7) Translation: Changing input in source language to a target language.
+For example, English to German, slang to literary.
+8) Reasoning: Using language to logically draw new conclusions, inferences or predictions that are not explicitly stated in the original text or data.
+For example, analyzing statements about objects, people and events to anticipate what otherwise unstated inferences can be drawn by filling in missing details.
+9) Code Generation: Producing software code based on a natural language description or in response to changes in a end user interface.
+For example, generating HTML markup or syntax in a specific programming language.